SeldonIO/seldon-core/docs-gb/apis/internal/chainer.md

 ---
-description: The Chainer API enables seamless pipeline management in Seldon Core by facilitating communication between the Scheduler and dataflow components.
-This internal API orchestrates ML model chains and handles pipeline data routing efficiently.
+description: Learn about the internal Chainer API in Seldon Core, including model chaining, tensor mapping, and pipeline configuration.
 ---

 # Chainer API